Jason2Brownlee/CleanFixedQuakeC/README.md

 # Clean Fixed QuakeC

-Clean and bug fixed version of the Quake game code (progs.dat) released under the GPL.
+Clean and bug-fixed version of the Quake game code (progs.dat) released under the GPL.

 ## About

-The Quake computer game Quake was released in 1996.
+The computer game Quake was released in 1996.

-In 1999 the source code for the Quake engine (.exe), tools (qcc), and game code (progs.dat) was released under the GPL.
+In 1999 the source code for the Quake engine (.exe), tools (QuakeC complier), and game code (progs.dat) was released under the GPL.

 The version of the Quake game code released under the GPL was v1.01, different from the latest release of the game code v1.06.